 Writing skills: Aerospace engineers must be able both to write papers that explain their designs clearly and to create documentation for future reference.

 Aircraft are being enhanced to generate less noise pollution and have improved fuel effectiveness, which will take further research and development.
-Aeronautical Engineers are on global demand.
+Aeronautical Engineers are in global demand.
 Students can specialize in any particular aerospace product of their choice like helicopters, rockets, jets, planes, remotely piloted aircraft and rotorcraft; spacecraft, including launch vehicles and satellites; and military missiles.

-Aerospace engineers primarily for firms that engage in manufacturing, analysis and design, research and development, and for the government.
+Aerospace engineers are primarily for firms that engage in manufacturing, analysis and design, research and development, and for the government.
 Additionally, B.Tech. graduates can also go into the armed forces (Army, Air Force, and Navy).

 Key Areas of Employment after Aeronautical Engineering: